M-earnest/docker_workshop/_sources/basics/quickstart.md

 ```

-!Again, check the readme and/or docs of the docker container at hand if some paths and/or files are expected and if the paths are generated automatically.
+Check the readme and/or docs of the docker container at hand if some paths and/or files are expected and if the paths are generated automatically.

 ### Docker commands 101 - excerices